Introduction and purpose of this statement

 Supply chain audit and due diligence

-Each supplier within scope was requested to countersign a letter confirming that it takes steps to ensure that Modern Slavery is not a part of its business or supply chains.
-Suppliers were also informed of Winton’s zero tolerance policy towards Modern Slavery.
-Winton’s approach was to consider terminating or not renewing any contract with any supplier that was unable to make a declaration of compliance or which provided unsatisfactory evidence of compliance.
+Each supplier within scope was sent a letter informing it of Winton’s zero tolerance policy towards Modern Slavery.
+Winton’s approach is to consider terminating or not renewing any contract with any high-risk supplier that is unable to make a declaration of compliance or which provides unsatisfactory evidence of compliance.
 Winton has trained key staff on risk assessment and mitigation measures to assist with the detection and prevention of Modern Slavery.

 Working for Winton